 These vegan Double Chocolate Berry Muffins are intensely chocolatey with juicy little pockets of berries.
 They are wholegrain too, and low in fat.
 Soy-free, nut-free, vegan recipe.

-These Chocolate Chip Berry Muffins are moist, tender, perfectly and mildly sweet, infused with the goodness of berries and chocolate, and all whole-wheat.
+These Vegan Double Chocolate Berry Muffins are moist, tender, perfectly and mildly sweet, infused with the goodness of berries and chocolate, and all whole-wheat.
 Try and top that.I came up with this recipe over the weekend, looking for a healthy yet decadently delicious muffin that would do double-duty as a breakfast food and also a teatime snack for Desi and me.
 In went something Desi loves (berries) and something I love (chocolate).
 Because I was doing the baking I got to cheat a little: I added chocolate twice.
 Once as cocoa powder, and again as chocolate chips.
 Hey, isn’t chocolate good for you?

 When Desi bit into this muffin, he asked me if it was a cupcake.
 I don’t think he believed me when I came clean.
 You can be sure your kid– big or small– will love it too.

 - 1/2 tsp baking soda

 - 1 tbsp flaxmeal mixed with 3 tbsp water

 - 1/4 cup olive oil

 - 1/2 cup strawberries and blackberries (you can also use one or the other), chopped